oyinlola-tech/oyinlola-tech/README.md

 ## 🎮 Fun Facts

-- 💥 Call of Duty keeps me sharp — always up for a challenge
+- 💥 Call of Duty keeps me sharp — challenge accepted
-- 🌍 I believe Africa is the next big wave in global innovation
+- 🌍 I believe Africa is the next big tech frontier
-- 🧩 Every bug or error is just another puzzle waiting to be solved
+- 🧩 Every bug is just another puzzle waiting to be solved

 ---